nuejs/nue/packages/nuejs.org/docs/page-layout.md

 ```

 ### Categorized navi
-Categorized navigations in footers and sidebars have the following YAML syntax:
+Categorized navigations are typically used in the global footer and in any sidebar you may have.
+You can define them as follows:

 ``` yaml
 Categories: